Our program and tickets

-The Admiralspalast can look back on a more than one hundred years old moving history, coined by different cultural influences and historical developments.
+The Admiralspalast can look back on more than one hundred years of moving history, coined by different cultural influences and historical developments.

-Whether Eisarena, Revuetheater or Operettenhaus – the Admiralspalast stood and stands always synonym for the cultural and amusement frenzy of Berlin.
+Whether as an Eisarena, Revuetheater or Operettenhaus – the Admiralspalast stood and stands always synonymously for the cultural and amusement frenzy of Berlin.

 In 1873, an artesian salt water spring is uncovered by chance in the middle of downtown Berlin during construction work at Friedrichstrasse 101/ 102, the grounds of the former Admiral’s Quarters.
 With its opening, the Admiralsgartenbad becomes one of Berlin’s first public baths.
 It is built by the architects Kyllmann and Heyden, who found a company specifically for the purpose, the Admiralsgartenbad Aktiengesellschaft.